aibelbin/notes_s5/Data Science/MOD 4.md

 •The Apriori algorithm uses a helpful rule to save time.
-This rule says: if a group of items does not appear often enough then any larger group that incl2 udes these items will also not appear often.
+This rule says: if a group of items does not appear often enough then any larger group that includes these items will also not appear often.
 •Because of this, the algorithm does not check those larger groups.
 This way it avoids wasting time looking at groups that won’t be important make the whole process faster.4.
 Generating Association Rules